hossainpazooki/RWAs/README.md

 Financial regulation is complex, multi-jurisdictional, and constantly evolving.
 Traditional compliance relies on legal memos and manual interpretation—approaches that don't scale and can't be audited systematically.

-**Droit** takes a different approach: encode regulations as *executable rules* with full traceability back to source legal text.
+This system takes a different approach: encode regulations as *executable rules* with full traceability back to source legal text.
 Each decision produces a machine-readable trace showing exactly which provisions applied and why.
 This enables:

 - **Automated compliance checking** against real regulatory frameworks (MiCA, DLT Pilot, GENIUS Act)
 - **Knowledge engineering workflows** for legal teams to model, verify, and maintain rules